Zylann/godot_voxel/doc/source/generators.md

 ![Voxel graph 3D noise expanded](images/voxel_graph_noise3d_expanded.webp)

+!!! note
+    Some nodes have default connections.
+For example, with 3D noise, if you don't connect inputs, they will automatically assume (X,Y,Z) voxel position by default.
+If you need a specific constant in an input, this behavior can be opted out by turning off `autoconnect_default_inputs` in the inspector.

 #### Planet

 We are not actually forced to keep generating the world like a plane.
 We can go even crazier, and do planets.
 A good way to begin a planet is to make a sphere with the `SdfSphere` node: